-The power consumption of the CMV4000 can be decreased by disabling the LVDS data channels when they are not used (in 8, 4 or 2 outputs mode).
+The power consumption of the CMV2000 can be regulated by disabling the LVDS data channels when they are not used (in 8, 4 or 2 outputs mode).
 The power will decrease with approximately 18mW per channel.
 So reducing the outputs from 16 to 4 will save you about 216mW or 33%.
 This is the main source for power saving.
-Other settings (such as bitrate, fps, temperature ...) will have very little to no effect on the total power consumption.

-10-bit or 12-bit mode Register name Register name Register address Default value Description of the value Channel_en 80[7:0] All '1' Bit 0-15 enable/disable the data output channels 81[7:0] Bit 16 enables/disables the clock channel 82[2:0] Bit 17 enables/disables the control channel 0: disabled 1: enabled
+10-bit or 12-bit mode Register name Register address Default value Description of the value Channel_en 80[7:0] All '1' Bit 0-15 enable/disable the data output channels 81[7:0] Bit 16 enables/disables the clock channel 82[2:0] Bit 17 enables/disables the control channel Bit 18 enables/disables the clock input Bit 18 enables/disables the clock input 0: disabled 1: enabled

-Decreasing the master clock frequency and thereby the LVDS clock frequency will also decrease power consumption albeit little.
+Decreasing the CLK_IN frequency and the LVDS_CLK frequency will also decrease power consumption a little.
 Decreasing the LVDS_CLK frequency from 480MHz to 128MHz will decrease power consumption with about 25mW.
 All power savings will happen on the VDD20 supply.
 Other settings or factors have little to no effect on the power consumption.